-What Imatinib GH is used for
+What Imatinib is used for

-Imatinib GH is used to treat adults who have chronic myeloid leukaemia (CML) and acute lymphoblastic leukaemia with Philadelphia chromosome positive (Ph-positive ALL).
+Imatinib is used to treat adults and children/adolescents who have chronic myeloid leukaemia (CML) and acute lymphoblastic leukaemia with Philadelphia chromosome positive (Ph-positive ALL).

-CML and Ph-positive ALL are types of leukaemia in which an abnormal chromosome produces an enzyme that leads to uncontrolled growth of white blood cells.
-Imatinib GH kills the abnormal cells while leaving normal cells alone.
-Imatinib GH is also used to treat adults for:
+CML and ALL are types of leukaemia in which an abnormal chromosome produces an enzyme that leads to uncontrolled growth of white blood cells.
+Imatinib kills the abnormal cells while leaving normal cells alone.

-• Myelodysplastic/myeloproli ferative diseases (MDS/MPD).
+Imatinib is also used to treat adults for:

-These are a group of blood diseases in which some blood cells start growing out of control.

-Aggressive systemic mastocytosis (ASM).
+- myelodysplastic / myeloproliferative diseases (MDS/MPD).
+These are a group of blood diseases in which some blood cells start growing out of control. - Aggressive systemic mastocytosis (ASM).
 It is a cancer in which certain blood cells, called "mast" cells, grow out of control.

-Hypereosinophilic syndrome (HES) and or chronic eosinophilic leukaemia (CEL).

-These are blood diseases in which some blood cells, named "eosinophils", start growing out of control.
+- Hypereosinophilic syndrome (HES) and or chronic eosinophilic leukaemia (CEL). - These are blood diseases in which some blood cells, named "eosinophils", start growing out of control. - gastro-intestinal stromal tumours (GIST). - This is a type of cancer of the stomach and bowels.
+This cancer affects the tissue that surrounds the stomach and bowels and the cells grow uncontrollably. - dermatofibrosarcoma protuberans (DFSP).

-Dermatofibrosarcoma protuberans (DFSP).

 DFSP is a cancer of the tissue beneath the skin in which some cells start growing out of control.

-Imatinib GH works by slowing the growth of abnormal cells.
-Imatinib GH kills the abnormal cells while leaving normal cells alone.
+Imatinib works by slowing the growth of abnormal cells.
+Imatinib kills the abnormal cells while leaving normal cells alone.